Chuckos/vidstr-e2e-tests/README.md

 # VidSTR-E2E-Tests
-protractor end-to-end tests for the website vidstr

-## E2E Protractor Tests

-A set of End-to-End protractor tests to help regression tests an angular.js website.
+A set of protractor end-to-end tests to help regression test the website vidstr.

 ## The Basic: Set up Protractor
 For more in-depth information about how to install protractor visit the protractor official website, which can be located [here] (http://www.protractortest.org/#/)